Wayne County 4-H Goat Department

 - July 9th OME/OBE Exam - 5-9pm at the Event Center, Wayne County Fairgrounds

-- July 10 - Skillathon Interview Judging - The first night of Skillathon Interviews will be held on June 10 @ 6:30 - 9:00pm, Event Center, Wayne County Fairgrounds.
+- July 10 - Skillathon Interview Judging - The first night of Skillathon Interviews - 6:30 - 9:00pm, Event Center, Wayne County Fairgrounds.

 - July 23rd - Last chance Quality Assurance at Fisher Auditorium (a fee will be charged for the last chance Quality Assurance).